Friday, November 28, 2014

 Like Cancun, Isla does have four all-inclusive resorts: The Privileges Aluxes, The Mia Reef, The Isla Mujeres Palace, and now the Hotel Villa Rolandi has changed to an all-inclusive.
 However, most of the accommodations are located in condominiums, small quirky hotels, a large hostel, and private houses.
 The tourists who discover Isla usually have a more adventurous outlook on life, preferring to try something new rather than to ensconce themselves in an all-inclusive, this-could-be-any-beach-resort-in-the-world, atmosphere.

-Golf carts are common transportation for locals
+Golf carts are a favourite transportation

-As soon as you step off the boat you will realize this is very un-Cancun.
+As soon as you step off the boat, you will realize this is very un-Cancun.
 The first clue is the number of golf carts on the road – about 800 are available for rent, and many more are privately owned.
 It's a fun and unusual way to explore the island.

 Then there are numerous tiny restaurants and bars scattered throughout the various neighbourhoods, augmented by street vendors with their mobile food carts.
 Another clue that this is not Cancun would be the dozens of small fishing boats pulled up above the tide line, festooned with nets, anchors, and bait buckets – ready and waiting.
-Or perhaps the coco frio vendors, who with the whack of a sharp machete will lop the top off a coco and hand you a cool nutritious drink, all for around two dollars.
+Or perhaps the coco frio vendors, who with the whack of a sharp machete will lop the top off a coco and hand you a cool, nutritious drink, all for around two dollars.

-Nutritious coco water
+Nutritious coconut water

-Navy personal
+Navy personnel

 Isla is a tight-knit, family-oriented community.
 Many islanders have lived here all their lives, as have their parents, cousins, aunts, uncles, grandparents, great-grandparents, great-great-grandparents and so on.